Naaooj/sap-as-docker/README.md

 To download it, you have to register for a *free* version by using this [registration form]( https://go.sap.com/cmp/syb/crm-xu15-int-asewindm/index.html?url_id=text-us-sapcom-ase-trial-software).
 Alternatively, you can try to download directly the binaries for [Linux](http://d1cuw2q49dpd0p.cloudfront.net/ASE16.0/Linux16SP02/ASE_Suite.linuxamd64.tgz) or [Windows](http://d1cuw2q49dpd0p.cloudfront.net/ASE16.0/Windows16SP02/ASE_Suite.winx64.zip) (if the links are still working).
+The linux version is required ad Docker runs linux.

 This project assumes that you already have docker installed on your computer, up and running.